9to5Toys Electrified Weekly – The best deals on EVs and environment-friendly gear

 ***All prices subject to change at any time!

+Lectric’s Back to School sale is kicking into higher gears for the next week, taking up to $727 off e-bike bundles alongside short-term 40% off accessory discounts and even a 25% off discount on the company’s e-bike backpack.
+We’re seeing the addition of the new XPress commuter e-bikes that are now shipping out – be sure to keep an eye out for our upcoming hands-on review for this new model.
+The biggest chances to save though, are on the XPeak Off-Road High-Step e-bike for $1,399 shipped and its counterpart XPeak Off-Road Step-Thru e-bike that is also at $1,399 shipped – both of which come with $727 in free gear.
+As a quick reminder (cause I know most of you are probably aware by now), this brand’s e-bikes are kept at their MSRPs with the savings coming from the bundled packages that come along with your purchase.
+You’ll be getting a rear cargo rack, fenders for both wheels, and an Elite headlight – but what makes this deal so good is the inclusion of the extra battery that doubles its travel range.
+You can learn more by following this link here or by reading through our hands-on review at Electrek.

-- Head to class with up to $424 off Lectric e-bike bundles starting at $799 with bonus accessory offer
+- Lectric’s sale shifts to higher gear with up to $727 off e-bike bundles from $799 – plus, 40% off accessories

 - Explore your city, campus, more with Vanpower’s City Vanture Urban e-bike at $999 (Reg. $1,699)